-June 2005 - Draft CAR
+June 2005 - FWCA Report

-The Service identified fish and wildlife resources, problems and needs for the MKARNS deepening project that proposes to deepen the navigation channel from nine to twelve feet.
+The Service identified fish and wildlife resources, problems and needs for the MKARNS deepening project which proposes to deepen the navigation channel from nine to twelve feet.

-July 22, 2009 - Draft CAR
+July 22, 2009 - Draft FWCA Report

 The Service provided background information regarding fish and wildlife resources and habitat in the project area and assessed the potential impacts associated with various AWCS alternatives.
-We recommended that the Corps proceed with the "No Action" alternative until a comprehensive "Three Rivers Study" could be completed to help identify historic and current hydrologic and geomorphic conditions in an effort to construct a solution that is sustainable and compatible with the purposes of the Refuge.
+We recommended that the Corps proceed with the "No Action" alternative until a comprehensive "Three Rivers Study" could be completed to help identify historic and current hydrologic and geomorphic conditions in an effort to craft a solution that is sustainable and compatible with the purposes of the Refuge.